mvolkmann/rust-rest/README.md

 To run the tests against the currently running server implementation, open a terminal, cd to the `benchmark` directory, and enter `cargo test`.

-To build a release version of the Rust-based benchmark program, cd to the `benchmark` directory and enter `cargo build --release`.
+To build and run a release version of the Rust-based benchmark program, cd to the `benchmark` directory and enter `cargo run --release`.
-To run the benchmark program against the currently running server, enter `./target/release/benchmark`.

 If you are a maintainer or user of any of the frameworks demonstrated here and feel that the way I have used them